mzipay/Aglyph/doc/source/cookbook-configuration.rst

 approach.

-However, both approaches to Aglyph configuration have strengths and weaknesses that you should understand before choosing one over another.
+However, both approaches to Aglyph configuration have strengths and weaknesses that you should understand before choosing one over the other.

 .. _xml-config: